Estimating battery state of charge (SoC) is difficult and complex because of

 estimation the system assesses –like the battery percentage displayed in a

-a phone.
-An accurate estimation of SOC protects the battery, prevents discharge/overcharge and
+phone.
+An accurate estimation of SOC protects the battery, prevents

-the history of voltage, current and ambient temperature.
+estimation by evaluating the history of voltage, current and ambient

 Model-Based to the Rescue

-Model-based algorithms are the most investigated techniques for estimating SoC in lithium-ion (Li-ion) batteries2.
-Engineers found in model-based a change in the paradigm to design
+battery.
+Model-based algorithms are the most investigated techniques for

+lithium-ion (Li-ion) batteries.
+Engineers found in model-based a change in the paradigm to design and

 Model-based design (MBD)